typesense/starlight-docsearch-typesense/README.md

-# `starlight-docsearch-typesense` 🔋
+# Starlight DocSearch Typesense 🌟🔎⚡️

+A Starlight plugin that integrates Typesense with the DocSearch interface to add lightning-fast, typo-tolerant search to your Starlight documentation site.

+## Getting Started

-Integrate Typesense search into Starlight
+Check out the getting started guide to add Typesense search to your Starlight site quickly.

-## Package

-If you are looking for the Starlight plugin package, you can find it in the [`packages/starlight-docsearch-typesense/`](/packages/starlight-docsearch-typesense/) directory.

-## Project structure

-This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/starlight-docsearch-typesense/` directory.
-A Starlight documentation site is also available in the `docs/` directory that is also used for testing and demonstrating the Starlight plugin.

 ## License

-Licensed under the MIT License, Copyright © haydenhoang.
+Licensed under the MIT License, Copyright © Typesense.

 See [LICENSE](/LICENSE) for more information.